Why & How to Target a Competitor’s Audience on Facebook

 Why Target a Competitor's Audience on Facebook?

-That said, any social media marketing or ad campaign is only as good as your target audience.
-If you focus on the wrong people, you'll waste time and money on a campaign that delivers poor engagement and few conversions.
+Any organic social media marketing or paid ad campaign is only as good as your target audience.
+If you focus on the wrong people, you’ll waste time and money on a campaign that delivers poor engagement and few conversions.
+On the flip side, targeting the right audience with great content that matches their interests will help you do the following:

-- Get more followers
+• Get more followers

-- Discover more leads
+• Discover more leads

-- Win more conversions
+• Win more conversions

-- Improve your efficiency
+• Improve your efficiency

-That's where Facebook's algorithms come in.
+That’s where Facebook’s algorithms come in.
 They are sophisticated and can accurately target account holders most likely to engage with your content.
 Not only that, but they are also good at identifying micro audiences.
+With the second-highest ROI (after Instagram), Facebook is excellent at helping you find audiences that are likely to convert.

-Facebook's targeting becomes more effective when you've accumulated a large base of followers.
+Here’s the thing: Facebook’s targeting becomes more effective when you’ve accumulated a large base of followers.
 As a result, until you have a fan base to build on, its recommendations will be overly broad and unfocused.

-And you'll be able to build an audience of your own.
-Like a snowball, once you have started with your core audience, you will quickly accumulate new followers to reach and engage.
+But you need to start somewhere, and this is where your competitors’ fan base can help you.
+When you know how to target a competitor’s audience on Facebook—a competitor that sells similar products to yours—you’ll have a ready-made list of potential customers with proven interest to target.
+And you’ll be able to build an audience of your own.
+Like a snowball, once you’ve started with your core audience, you’ll quickly accumulate new followers to reach and engage.

-Your campaigns will be more cost-effective and deliver far higher returns.
+Ultimately, by figuring out how to target a competitor’s audience on Facebook, your campaigns will be more cost-effective and deliver far higher returns.

 How to Target Fans of Other Pages on Facebook

-Before you look for suitable competitors to target, you will need to define your own target audience and create an ideal customer profile or avatar based on those you want to reach.
+Before looking for suitable competitors to target, you’ll need to define your target audience and create an ideal customer profile or avatar based on those you want to reach.
+This will help you identify the most relevant competitors with similar target audiences.
+Plus, it’s essential that you know your ideal customer to convince them that you offer better solutions than your competitors.

 If you don't have a substantial following, you'll find it much harder to define your target audience.
 Thankfully, this will get easier, and you'll be able to refine your avatar the more you research your competitor.

-- Think of brands and influencers in your industry and search for their Pages on Facebook.
+• Think of brands and influencers in your industry and search for their Pages on Facebook.

-- Search Facebook using the keywords you would use to find your target audience
+• Search Facebook using the keywords you would use to find your target audience.

-- Check Related Pages and Pages Liked by competitors and their audiences.
+• Check Related Pages and Pages Liked by competitors and their audiences.

-- Check the Top Fans, Friends, and Likes of fans on your competitor's Community section.
+• Check the Top Fans, Friends, and Likes of fans on your competitor’s Community section.

-2. Discover Your Competitor's Fans
+3) Discover Your Competitors’ Fans

-Use Potential Audience Insights to Learn About Your Competitor's Fans
+Use Potential Audience Insights

 You can visit the Potential Audience page in Meta Business Suite's Audience Insights to glean competitive intelligence from businesses with Facebook accounts.
 And that includes your direct competitors and their fans.